rks101/eglinux/README.md

 - << used in "here document" by cat << END  (get anything till you type delimiter END)

 There are three file streams: standard input (0), standard output (1), standard error (2)
-Generally, input comes from keyboard, both output and error are displayed on console/terminal.
+Generally, input comes from the keyboard, and both output and error are displayed on the console/terminal.
 ```
 $ ls -lrt /dev/std*
 lrwxrwxrwx 1 root root 15 Aug  1 15:25 /dev/stdout -> /proc/self/fd/1